UtrechtUniversity/SWORDS-UU/collect_users/methods/papers_with_code/README.md

 # PURE research data
-This collection is based on the website paperswithcode.com based on the following search query: https://paperswithcode.com/search?q_meta=&q_type=&q=utrecht+university
+This collection is based on the website paperswithcode.com based on a search query.

 ## Installation